bufferapp/buffer-redux-hover/README.md

 ## Notes

-### hover prop
+### hovered prop

-the hover prop is set to `true` on `MyComponent` when the mouse is hovering it.
+the hovered prop is set to `true` on `MyComponent` when the mouse is hovering it.
 Otherwise it's set to false.

 ### Choosing Id's